How the MCU Was Made: ‘Avengers: Age of Ultron’ or the Film That Nearly Broke Joss Whedon

 "Their powers are very visually interesting.
 One of the problems I had on the first one was everybody basically had punchy powers … [Quicksilver]'s got super speed.
 [Scarlet Witch] can weave spells and a little telekinesis, get inside your head.
 There's good stuff that they can do that will help sort of keep it fresh,"

-These two characters were actually shared between Marvel Studios and 20th Century Fox, so there were certain things Whedon was and was not allowed to do.
+These two characters were actually shared between Marvel Studios and 20th Century Fox (before the Disney acquisition of Fox), so there were certain things Whedon was and was not allowed to do.
 For instance, Marvel Studios’ version of the characters could not refer to them in any way as “mutants,” nor could Quicksilver be revealed as the son of Magneto, since the main X-Men characters remained under Fox control.

 But as development on Age of Ultron continued, so did development on Agents of S.H.I.E.L.D. which was being prepped for a September 2013 premiere on ABC, and Whedon admitted that Marvel Studios was none too happy about him splitting his duties: